 - Within 3 months of passing the general examination, the candidate should publicly present and defend the PhD dissertation proposal part of their oral exam.
 The rest of the oral exam on more general topics is held at the same time as the thesis proposal defense.

 - If a student fails the written and/or oral part of the general examination, he/she must formally petition the general examination committee to retake the examination.
 At the discretion of the general examination committee, students may be allowed to retake the written exam one time and the oral exam one time.

 Upon successful completion of the PhD general comprehensive examinations, the student can be awarded an MS degree if the appropriate coursework has been completed (24 credits total).

 A scholarly dissertation based on original research is required of all PhD candidates.
 Dissertation research may be done in the laboratory or the field or may be carried out in part during the residence with an appropriate private business or government agency.
 Presentation and defense of a satisfactory dissertation, normally to be completed within 5 years from the date of advancement to candidacy, fulfill the degree requirements.
 The dissertation defense consists of a public lecture on the dissertation and a subsequent oral examination by the candidate's dissertation committee.

 The dissertation must be typed in a prescribed style and format on acid-free paper.
 The dissertation must be approved and signed by all members of the dissertation committee and the Department Head/Chair.
 The original dissertation and one copy are required, and fees must be paid to cover binding and microfilming costs.

-For complete details of dissertation preparation and submission, please refer to the University of Massachusetts Dartmouth Requirements for Theses and Dissertations.
+For complete details of dissertation preparation and submission, please refer to the Thesis and Dissertation section of the UMass Dartmouth Student Resources.